 If you took time away because of mental health concerns, it is important that you have a good treatment plan in place when you come back to school.
 CPS can assist you in putting together that plan and connect you with off-campus referrals if you need ongoing support.
 Staying healthy is essential to success, so pay attention to getting enough sleep, eating healthy and nutritious meals, finding time to exercise, and making sure you stay connected with others.

-Finally make sure you check in regularly with your dean and director of student life for ongoing support and help.
+Finally make sure you check in regularly with your college dean and director of student life for ongoing support and help.
 We want you to be successful at Princeton and we’ll try to be helpful in any way we can.